-The Clearstream 2Max is a TV antenna built to work outside or inside and pick up OTA TV signals from any direction.
+The Clearstream 2Max is a TV antenna built to work outside or inside a home and pick up free OTA TV signals from any direction.

 It is a top TV antenna that can pick up the best signal possible.

 It can also pick up UHF and VHF signals which boost the available channels.

 Gain: UHF 8.7 dBi and VHF 2.6 dBi

 Once the unit is mounted connect the coaxial cable to the back of the TV and scan for OTA TV channels.